Amber-Lea-P/cafeMenu/notes.md

   Note that hr elements are self closing.
   The default properties of an hr element will make it appear as a thin light grey line.
 You can change the height of the line by specifying a value for the height property.

+  o make the image behave like heading elements (which are block-level), create an img type selector and use the value block for the display property and use the applicable margin-left and margin-right values to center it horizontally.

+  add a negative top margin to the img elements to pull them up from their current positions.
+Negative values are created using a - in front of the value.